Skip to main content

 Medicines

-Alzheimer's disease medicines such as donepezil (Aricept) or galantamine (Reminyl) are not used to treat vascular dementia alone.
-But they may be used if you have a combination of vascular dementia and Alzheimer's disease.
+Medicines such as donepezil (Aricept) or galantamine (Reminyl) are sometimes prescribed for vascular dementia.
+This is usually prescribed if you have both vascular dementia and Alzheimer's disease.

 Antipsychotic medicines